arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 }
  ```

- Now you are ready to run your first natural language processing - Entity Linking App.
-Press the F5 key to compile and launch.
-Now fed the input box with a news or a paragraph.
-Press the Get Result button, you should be able watch identified entities in the output block.
+Now you are ready to run your first natural language processing Entity Linking App.
+Press the **F5 key** to compile and launch the application.
+Paste text snippets or paragraphs into the input box.
+Press the "Get Result" button and observe the identified entities in the output block.

  ![UWP Sample result](./Images/DemoCodeResult.png)

-## Summary
+### <a name="Summary">Summary</a>

-Congratulations on completing this tutorial.
-In this tutorial, you’ve learned how to create an application to leverage Project Oxford Entity Linking Intelligence Service with just a few lines of C# and XAML code.
+In this tutorial you’ve learned how to create an application to leverage Entity Linking Intelligence Service with just a few lines of C# and XAML code.

-## Related Topics
+### <a name="related-topics">Related Topics</a>

 For more details about entity linking, please refer to the [API Reference](https://dev.projectoxford.ai/docs/services/56d3fb7cca73071a4030e528).